Senghenydd colliery disaster

 The Senghenydd colliery disaster, also known as the Senghenydd explosion (Tanchwa Senghennydd), occurred at the Universal Colliery in Senghenydd, near Caerphilly, Glamorgan, Wales, on 14 October 1913.
-The explosion, which killed 439 miners and a rescuer, is the worst mining accident in the United Kingdom.
+The explosion, which killed 439 coal miners and a rescuer, is the worst mining accident in the United Kingdom.
 Universal Colliery, on the South Wales Coalfield, extracted steam coal, which was much in demand.
 Some of the region's coal seams contained high quantities of firedamp, a highly explosive gas consisting of methane and hydrogen.

 In an earlier disaster in May 1901, three underground explosions at the colliery killed 81 miners.
 The inquest established that the colliery had high levels of airborne coal dust, which would have exacerbated the explosion and carried it further into the mine workings.
 The cause of the 1913 explosion is unknown, but the subsequent inquiry thought the most likely cause was a spark from underground signalling equipment that could have ignited any firedamp present.
 The miners in the east side of the workings were evacuated, but the men in the western section bore the brunt of the explosion, fire and afterdamp—a poisonous mixture of carbon dioxide, carbon monoxide and nitrogen left after an explosion.